Why Reverse Osmosis Is the Gold Standard for Microplastic Removal

 Made in USA with WQA Gold Seal certification — reliable, affordable, and backed by excellent support.

-WQA Gold Seal Certified 5-Stage Filtration Made in USA 50 GPD
+WQA Gold Seal 5-Stage Made in USA 50 GPD

-Why it is the best value: APEC is a California-based manufacturer that builds its systems domestically and backs them with a 2-year warranty and lifetime technical support.
-The ROES-50 is a straightforward 5-stage RO system with WQA Gold Seal certification — the gold standard for independent water quality verification.
-It does what it needs to do: remove 99%+ of contaminants including microplastics and nanoplastics.
-No smart features, no remineralization, no frills — just proven RO filtration at $189.
+APEC is a California-based manufacturer that builds its systems domestically and backs them with a 2-year warranty and lifetime technical support.
+The ROES-50 is a straightforward 5-stage RO system carrying the WQA Gold Seal — the independent equivalent of NSF/ANSI 58 certification.
+It does exactly what it needs to: remove 99%+ of contaminants including microplastics and nanoplastics.
+No smart features, no remineralization, no frills — just dependable filtration.

 5. Frizzlife PD600-TAM3 — Best Compact Tankless